MarinManuel/PhysioMonitor/README.md

 Module for [Aladdin syringe pumps](https://www.wpiinc.com/var-2300-aladdin-single-syringe-pump).

 The arguments to supply in `"module-args"` are:
-- `adress`: unique network address to identify the pump to the computer.
+- `address`: unique network address to identify the pump to the computer.
   Network addresses are from 00 to 99.
 If the network consists of only 1 pump, set the pump’s address to 0.

 #### "modell11plus"